 - Avoid driving until approved by your ABMT team.
 This is usually after your platelet count has recovered.
 Make sure your vision is clear and you feel steady in the driver's seat before you drive.
 You should not drive if you are taking any medicine that makes you sleepy. - It is safe to go home to your pets after transplant.
 You can walk them, play with them, bathe them, and welcome them back into your life.
 If you have a cat at home, do not change or clean the litter box.
 If you have a dog, do not handle the dog's stool.
 Do not handle or clean birdcages.
 Do not handle reptiles or snakes.
 Do not care for or have contact with farm animals.
 Wash your hands often.
-You should avoid handling pet waste until you are off immunosuppressant medicine or treatment and 1 year post tranplant. - General house cleaning and cooking is safe after transplant.
+You should avoid pet waste for 90 days after transplant.
+We do not advise getting any new pets until one year after transplant. - General house cleaning and cooking is safe after transplant.
 Change your air filters routinely.
 Normal weekly house cleaning is fine.
 You do not need to wear a facemask when you use the vacuum cleaner. - Avoid yard work.
-You should avoid working in the yard until you are off immunosuppressant medicine or treatment and 1 year post transplant.
+You should avoid working in the yard for 90 days after transplant.
 Yard work includes raking, mowing, mulching, planting, pruning, and watering.
 Yard work is not safe even with a facemask.
 There are germs in the dirt that get in the air.
 You cannot see these germs but they are dangerous for transplant patients.
 These germs can cause serious infections. - It is safe to go out to restaurants after discharge.
-Use these guidelines: - Eat early or late to avoid crowds. - Continue to follow safe food practices when ordering for 1 year after transplant or until you finish taking immunosuppressant medicine or treatment. - Restaurant should have a grading of "A" with a score of 95% or higher.
+Use these guidelines: - Eat early or late to avoid crowds. - Continue to follow safe food practices when ordering for 90 days after transplant. - Restaurant should have a grading of "A" with a score of 95% or higher.

-When can I return to work after transplant?
+When can I return to work?

-Many patients are able to return to work 6 to 12 months after transplant.
+Many patients are able to return to work 3 to 6 months after transplant.
 Your ABMT team will help you decide when it is safe for you to return to work.
 If possible, we recommend working from home, or returning to work part time to start out.
 We understand this may not be possible for all patients.
 We will help you with any documentation you need to return to work.